dotnet/docs/docs/csharp/programming-guide/strings/index.md

 ### String interpolation

-Available in C# 6.0 and later, [*interpolated strings*](../../language-reference/tokens/interpolated.md) are identified by the `$` special character and include interpolated expressions in braces.
+[*Interpolated strings*](../../language-reference/tokens/interpolated.md) are identified by the `$` special character and include interpolated expressions in braces.
 If you're new to string interpolation, see the [String interpolation - C# interactive tutorial](../../tutorials/exploration/interpolated-strings.yml) for a quick overview.

 Use string interpolation to improve the readability and maintainability of your code.
 String interpolation achieves the same results as the `String.Format` method, but improves ease of use and inline clarity.